‘One of my heroes’: Schwarzenegger joins politicians in paying tribute to Gorbachev

 “Mikhail Gorbachev was one of my heroes, and it was an honor and a joy to meet him,” Mr Schwarzenegger added.
 “I was unbelievably lucky to call him a friend.
 All of us can learn from his fantastic life.”

+The two knew each other for “a long time,” according to the Gorbachev Foundation, and the Austrian-born Mr Schwarzenegger once visited the former leader in Moscow.

-Numerous admirers around the world praised the Russian leader for helping to preside over the end of the Cold War.
+Numerous admirers around the world praised the Russian leader for helping to preside over the end of the Cold War, working out nuclear arms agreements with the US, and restructuring Soviet society through glasnost and perestroika.

 “History will remember Mikhail Gorbachev as a giant who steered his great nation towards democracy..."
 Mr Baker said, Reuters reports.